Definitions / Commonly Used Ingredients / Charcuterie

-We offer gluten and dairy-free cauliflower crust, because of the quantity of flour-dust in our pizza oven & other pizza area surfaces, we are unable to guarantee a 100% gluten-free environment for those who have celiac disease.
-Our gluten-free pasta choices are both imported from Italy-both organic gmo-free, one is brown rice and the other is red lentil mini rigatoni
+We offer gluten and dairy-free cauliflower crust; because of the quantity of flour-dust in our pizza oven & other pizza area surfaces, we cannot guarantee a 100% gluten-free environment for those who have celiac disease.
+Our gluten-free pasta choices, imported from Italy-both organic GMO-free, one is brown rice, and the other is red lentil mini rigatoni.

 Our Commonly Used Ingredients

 Below are descriptions of our commonly used ingredients; we make almost everything house each day with high quality, fresh ingredients.